 As for when that new display might go on sale, that probably depends a lot on the development of the new Mac Pro, but Apple has confirmed that will go on sale in 2019.

 In addition, well respected Apple analyst Ming Chi Kuo wrote in a February 2019 investor note that he expects Apple to release a 31.6-inch 6K monitor in 2019.
+In a further note, published in April 2019 Kuo reiterated his claims and suggested that the screen would launch in the second or third quarter of 2019.
 More on Kuo's predictions below.

 Apple tends to make announcements relating to the Mac Pro at WWDC, so it's feasible that we could learn more about it's plans for the Mac Pro, and the accompanying display, at WWDC in June 2019.

 The new display will be designed for Mac Pro users, but Apple may want to push its range of displays to the MacBook market as well, encouraging owners of the MacBook Air and MacBook Pro to purchase a second screen.